-Initial research consisted of user interviews, contextual inquiry, competitive & comparative analysis and stakeholder meetings.
+Initial user research consisted of 5 interviews, contextual inquiry and user journeys.

-From these I was able to generate key user-base demographics (age, economic background, family status etc.), attitudinal and behavioural insights, and user challenges (most were unfamiliar with and worried by the word 'cryptocurrency').
+From these I generated key user-base demographics (age, economic background, family status etc.), attitudinal and behavioural insights, and user challenges (most were unfamiliar with and worried by the word 'cryptocurrency').
 I put this package of research into the form of primary and secondary personas, which were crucial in empathising with the users during the project.

 An initial challenge was to come up with a design that could integrate the realtime payment model that ETCH had invented and also the more conventional single-transaction card payment model that the user would need to use ETCH out in the world.
 Here is the basic design problem as I expressed to myself at the beginning of this phase.